-Public electric vehicle charging is a daunting task for any new EV owner, so to help give you the best possible experience, we are going to take you through the unspoken rules of public EV charging.
+Public electric vehicle charging is a daunting task for any new EV owner, so to help give you the best possible experience, we are going to take you through the seven unspoken rules of public electric vehicle charging.

 Now, this may sound simple enough, but it is not unheard of for electric vehicle drivers to park in charging spaces when they have no intention of charging.
 But you should only park in the charging bay if you intend to charge – it doesn’t matter how good the spot looks; it’s unfair to the EV drivers who need to top up.

 Again, this may seem obvious and similar to the first rule.
 However, once you are sufficiently charged, you should either leave or, if you intend to stay longer, park in a suitable parking bay.
-Whilst the number of charge points is snowballing (over 37,000 chargers across the UK, according to Zap-Map), some areas lack charging infrastructure, making every charger valuable.
+Whilst the number of charge points is snowballing (over 45,737 chargers across the UK), some areas lack charging infrastructure, making every charger valuable.

 Someone could be in desperate need of a charging point while you are busy hogging the bay – either dawdling or sneakily running off to run errands despite your charging session having finished.
 So please be considerate and leave when you can.
 Some public charging networks will notify you once your EV is charged, too, meaning there’s no excuse for you to linger.